BhavyaChawlaGit/Testing-Menu-Hamburger-Button-on-BestBuy.com/README.md

 # Testing-Menu-Hamburger-Button-on-BestBuy.com

-BestBuyHomepageTest.java along with Selenium tool to inspect and test the design of the Menu-Hamburger-Button, for BestBuy Homepage (https://www.bestbuy.com/).
+**BestBuyHomepageTest.java** _(src/test/java/io/github/bonigarcia/webdriver/jupiter/ch03/locators)_ along with the Selenium tool to inspect and test the design of the Menu-Hamburger-Button, for BestBuy Homepage (https://www.bestbuy.com/)

 Total Test cases would be 20 (menu items) * 3 (Level 2 elements) * 2 (Level 3 elements) = 120 test cases